coderwilson/FFX_TAS_Python/README.md

 # FFX_TAS_Python

-Please find more detailed notes here: https://docs.google.com/presentation/d/14NzxMQo_wRyvMf88i0pJpWNiEynn0LAjW3SAcitERuA/edit?usp=sharing
+Please find more detailed notes here: <https://docs.google.com/presentation/d/14NzxMQo_wRyvMf88i0pJpWNiEynn0LAjW3SAcitERuA/edit?usp=sharing>

 Hello and greetings!
 I am coderwilson and I wrote the code for this FFX TAS from the ground up.
-This repository is a large sample of that code that is intended to demonstrate my skills as a programmer and also provide a jumping-off-point if anyone wanted to try to compete with me in programming a TAS for this game (see speed running community for TAS definition.
+This repository is a large sample of that code that is intended to demonstrate my skills as a programmer and also provide a jumping-off-point if anyone wanted to try to compete with me in programming a TAS for this game (see speedrunning community for TAS definition.
 Here are some of the notes pertinent to this sample of code - this will serve as an FAQ

 1. Is this code complete? - As of Nov 2021, yes this is the complete project without missing files.
 2. Is this code licensed? - Nope.
 You're free to take this sample and do with it what you will.
 I ask that you do not sell it in this state, but beyond that it's up to you.